re1null0/portfolio.io/index.md

 ### Beyond School
 *Python, OpenCV, YOLO*

-Produced the first public curriculum on Neural Networks and Computer Vision (OpenCV) for 500+ learners.
+Produced the first public curriculum on Neural Networks and Computer Vision (OpenCV) in Russian with Kazakh subtitles for 500+ learners.
 Designed presentations and devised scripts for over 15 YouTube video-lessons with 7500+ views.
 <style>
 .playlist-container {
   display: flex;